- Fast-Growing Microgreen Flowers, Herbs & Vegetables | Comparison Chart (PDF)

 We wrote this set of guidelines to help you get your microgreens program up and running.
 For additional information about year-round microgreens production, refer to our Microgreens Library.
 When produced efficiently and marketed with a dash of flair, microgreens can elevate your operation to a whole new level.

 - Johnny's Microgreens Production Tech Sheet PDF version of this article

 - Cost & Materials Calculator for a Hanging Microgreens & Seedling Bench XLS

 - Construction Guide for a Hanging Microgreens & Seedling Bench PDF

 - Microgreens Yield Data Trial • Summary, Materials & Methods, Findings & Discussion PDF

-- Microgreens Yield Data Trial • Table of RAW DATA XLS
+- Microgreens Yield Data Trial • Table of RAW DATA XLSX

 - Microgreens Yield Data Trial • Comparison Chart of AVERAGES Tech Sheet PDF